-Java Fern are a hardy species which can tolerate a wide range of parameters and conditions.
+Java Fern is a hardy species that can tolerate a wide range of parameters and conditions.

 It does best when planted in a gravel substrate or attached to rocks as it absorbs nutrients through its root.
 It should be kept in tropical aquariums with a temperature range of 62-82°F and at a pH of 6.0-7.5.